ssvlabs/SIPs/sips/re_registering_attack_protection.md

 The decision regarding whether the nonce should be stored on the contract or solely on the SSV nodes still needs to be made.

 ## Specification
-The specification is divided into 3 parts:
+The specification is organized into three distinct sections:

-1. Changing the validator registration process to include the validator's signature on the address.
+1. Modifying the validator enrollment procedure to incorporate the validator's signature on the address.
-2. Changing the validator map keys in the contract to include address in addition to the public key.
+2. Altering the validator map keys within the contract to include the address along with the public key.
-3. Adding the signature verification to the SSV nodes upon validator registration.
+3. Implementing signature verification within the SSV nodes during the validator registration process.

+> Please be aware: A new contract deployment will be necessary to modify the validator map.
+> Furthermore, the uniqueness of a public key will be associated with each individual address, rather than being unique across the entire contract.

 ### SSV Keys
-SSV keys should input should include the validator's address and the last account nonce.
+Inputs for SSV keys should encompass both the validator's address and the most recent account nonce.

-It will use the validator private key to sign on the address and the incremented nonce.
+These inputs will utilize the validator's private key to sign the address as well as the incremented nonce.

-The output should include the signature and the incremented nonce in addition to the current output.
+The resultant output should not only contain the current output but also the signature and the incremented nonce.

 ### SSV Contract